-While I want you to complete this course with more knowledge about British literature than you had, what I want most is for each of us will grow in the understanding and wisdom that the study of these works can offer.
+While I want you to complete this course with more knowledge about British literature than you had, I truly hope that each of us will grow in the understanding and wisdom that the study of these works can offer.
 I hope that the course will help you to become a better reader of literature, but also that you will come to enjoy reading literature more than you did at the beginning.
-I also hope that this love of literature might help you to live a richer, fuller, happier, and more peaceful life.
-I do not think that these hopes are beyond the power of the works.
+I also hope that this love of literature might help you to live a richer and fuller life.